conradfr/NameGuess/README.md

 <a name="datasources"></a>
 ## Datasources

-Datasources are modules in /lib/nameGuess/datasource, implementing the NameGuess.DataSource behavior.
+Datasources are modules in /lib/nameGuess/datasource, implementing the NameGuess.DataSource behaviour.

 Three datasource are included, BambooHR, Wikipedia POTUS (demo) and Local.
 Local uses a json file to import people, an example is included in /priv/data, pictures should go in /priv/pics_local and use the jpeg format.